-There are several places to swim at Bermagui, including the famous Blue Pool.
+The charming main street has a front row seat to the beautiful harbour and there are several places to swim, surf and dive at Bermagui.
+The most famous for swimming is the Blue Pool.
 Just south of Bermagui is Cuttagee Beach.
 At the northern end of the beach Cuttagee Lake offers a safe, shallow swimming site.

 Gold fever hit the area in the 1880s.
 Don’t miss the daily tour of Montreal Goldfield, Australia’s only coastal goldfield.
 Not only will you learn about the gold rush, but if you’re a fan of murder mysteries you will find yourself slap-bang in the middle of a real one – with the added bonus of discovering how nearby Mystery Bay got its name.

 The continental shelf being at its closest point to the mainland, fine fishing is afforded off the shoreline.
 It’s where warm southern currents flow and the big game fish are in tow.
-Charter boats operate deepsea, dive and game fishing trips where black marlin and a chase of yellowfin tuna is a regular event.
-Zane Grey placed Bermagui on the global calender and established the birthplace of game fishing in the 1930s.
+Charter boats operate deep sea, dive and game fishing trips where black marlin and a chase of yellowfin tuna is a regular event.
+Zane Grey, a famous American author of western genre novels, placed Bermagui on the global calender and established the birthplace of game fishing in the 1930s.

 Bermagui has its own commercial fishing fleet to reap the bounty of the abundant seafood.
 The Co-op situated at the harbour and the Bermagui Fishermen’s Wharf offers fresh fish and prawns daily, or your own boat can be launched, fish weighed and cleaned with the facilities on offer.